 - Security & Compliance: Built-in protections against threats and regulatory missteps.

-- Maintenance & Upgrades: Automated updates that require zero merchant involvement.
+- Maintenance & Upgrades: Automated updates that require zero merchant or agency involvement.

-Without Shopify, merchants often turn to costly agencies or third-party experts to manage these areas—an inefficient and risk-prone workaround.
+Yet for those not on Shopify, infrastructure responsibilities often fall to third-party agencies or internal teams.
+While many companies and agencies excel in design, user experience, and frontend development, few have the resources or expertise to manage DevOps effectively.
 Shopify’s platform removes that dependency by delivering a secure, scalable, and affordable foundation out of the box.

-- Infrastructure work is often sporadic and complex, not well suited to part-time attention.
+- Infrastructure work is often sporadic and complex, making it hard to manage as a part-time role.

-- A single DevOps employee is rarely enough to cover the full stack of hosting, scaling, security, and platform updates.
+- A single DevOps hire is rarely equipped to manage the full scope of hosting, scaling, security, and platform maintenance—making a poor hiring choice a significant risk.

-- Without the volume of infrastructure work across many clients, it’s hard to justify or fully utilize a full-time expert.
+- Without a volume of infrastructure work across many clients, it’s hard to justify or fully utilize a full-time expert.

 - Small DevOps teams lack the resiliency, redundancy, and depth of larger platform providers like Shopify.